amoilanen/blog/posts/information_language_intelligence.md

 At the point of singularity the created intelligence will have to be able to:

-* Pass the Turing test
+* pass the Turing test
-* Create new languages and categories for encoding the information it has not yet encountered when it has been created
+* create new languages and categories for encoding the information it has not yet encountered when it had been created
-* Produce the artefacts expressed in visual art, literature, and music comparable to those made by humans
+* produce the artefacts expressed in visual art, literature, and music comparable to those made by humans
-* Learn and proficiently use any human language
+* learn and proficiently use any human language
-* Attain perfect knowledge of self so that it can create a new intelligence comparable to that of a human or replicate itself
+* attain perfect knowledge of self so that it can create a new intelligence comparable to that of a human or replicate itself

 Intelligence is considered to be 'greater' than some other intelligence if all the languages understood by another intelligence are also understood by it.
 Most likely the following hypothesis also holds true: